AskNowQA/EARL/README.md

 # INSTRUCTIONS

-cd scripts/
+    $cd scripts/

-python api.py 5000
+    $python api.py 5000

-This starts the api server.
+This starts the api server at port 5000.
 Install all dependencies required.
-Download bloom files from <> and store them at data/blooms/.
+Download bloom files from https://drive.google.com/drive/folders/1lKu0tVA5APhZVOZqRQK2tCk0FDj82lvo?usp=sharing and store them at data/blooms/.
+Download the archived elastic search dumps from the same google drive link and import them into a local running elasticsearch instance.

 To consume the API

     curl -XPOST 'localhost:5000/processQuery' -H 'Content-Type: application/json' -d"{\"nlquery\":\"Who is the president of USA?\"}"